mattmoody05/SchoolBot/setup.md

 #### Database Config
 1. Input the port of the database you specified earlier into the 'port' field, by default this will be 5432
 2. Input the password you spefified earlier in the 'password' field

+### Lavalink Config
+1. Before you run the bot, open cmd in the parent folder and make sure you have Java 13 installed.
+2. Type `java -jar .\Lavalink.jar` and hit enter.
+3. Lavalink server should be start running.

 ## Running the bot